Campbell1105/Medieval-Hangman/readme.md

 Twist on the classic hangman game with questions about Medieval history.
 The look and feel will try to emulate the medieval theme.

+Hit the refresh button on the browser to play again

 This game was deployed at https://github.com/Campbell1105/Medieval-Hangman.git on 8/12/2023.